 Home > HREF model forecast documentation

 The High Resolution Ensemble Forecast (HREF) produces ensemble products from several different models running at ~3 km horizontal grid spacing.
-Three of the models utilized in HREF come from the High Resolution Window: two different configurations of the Advanced Research Weather Research and Forecasting (WRF-ARW) model and a single Nonhydrostatic Multiscale Model on B-grid (NMMB) run.
-For the CONUS HREF, the North American Model (NAM) 3 km CONUS nest also is utilized.
-Information from these models is used in a time-lagged fashion, with the two most recent runs of each system combined into an 8-member ensemble (CONUS) and a 6-member ensemble for HI, AK, and PR (two fewer members as NAM nest output is not used for these domains).
-This system produces ensemble products for four different domains on the following schedule, with output at hourly temporal resolution to 36 h:
+Three of the models utilized in HREF come from the High Resolution Window (HiresW): two different configurations of the Advanced Research Weather Research and Forecasting (WRF-ARW) model and a Finite Volume Cubed Sphere (FV3) run.
+The North American Model (NAM) 3 km CONUS nest is utilized only for the CONUS HREF, and the High Resolution Rapid Refresh (HRRR) is used for the CONUS and AK domains.
+Information from these models is used in a time-lagged fashion, with the two most recent runs of each system combined into an 10-member ensemble for CONUS, an 8-member ensemble for AK, and a 6-member ensemble for HI and PR.
+This system produces ensemble products for four different domains on the following schedule, with output at hourly temporal resolution to 48 h:

 00Z (CONUS and Hawaii)